Cascading Reinforcement Learning: Regret Minimization for Cascading RL

 \subsection{Theoretical Guarantee of Algorithm $\algcascadingeuler$}

 In regret analysis, we need to tackle several challenges: (i) how to guarantee the optimism of the output value by oracle $\algbestperm$ with the optimistic estimated inputs, and (ii) how to achieve the optimal regret bound when the problem degenerates to cascading bandits~\citep{kveton2015cascading,vial2022minimax}.
-To handle these challenges, we prove the monotonicity property of $f(A,u,w)$, leveraging the fact that the items in the optimal permutation are ranked in descending order of $w$.
+To handle these challenges, we prove the monotonicity property of $f(A,u,w)$ with respect to the attraction probability $u$ and weight $w$, leveraging the fact that the items in the optimal permutation are ranked in descending order of $w$.
 This monotonicity property ensures the optimism of the value function $\bar{V}^k_h(s)$.
-In addition, we make use of the variance-awareness of the exploration bonus $b^{k,q}(s,a)$, which scales as $\hat{q}^k(s,a) (1-\hat{q}^k(s,a))$, to save a factor of $\sqrt{m}$ in regret derivation.
-This enables our result to match the optimal regret bound for cascading bandits~\citep{vial2022minimax} in the degeneration case.
+In addition, we employ the variance-awareness of the exploration bonus $b^{k,q}(s,a)$, scaling as $\hat{q}^k(s,a) (1-\hat{q}^k(s,a))$, to save a factor of $\sqrt{m}$ in the regret bound.
+This enables our result to match the optimal result for cascading bandits~\citep{vial2022minimax} in the degenerated case.

 \begin{theorem}[Regret Upper Bound] With probability at least $1-\delta$, the regret of algorithm $\algcascadingeuler$ is bounded by \end{theorem}

 From Theorem~\ref{thm:regret_ub}, we see that the regret of $\algcascadingeuler$ depends only on the number of items $N$, instead of the number of item lists $|\cA| = O(N^m)$.
 This demonstrates the efficiency of our estimation scheme and exploration bonus design.
 When our problem degenerates to cascading bandits, i.e., $S=H=1$, our regret bound matches the optimal result for cascading bandits~\citep{vial2022minimax}.